-The Tasmanian genocide (early 1800s) is where white British settlers wiped out nearly all the native people of Tasmania (then called Van Diemen’s Land) and then sent the few hundred still alive to prison camps where they died of disease and despair.
+The Tasmanian genocide (fl.
+1826-1829) is where white British settlers wiped out nearly all the native people of Tasmania (then called Van Diemen’s Land) and then sent the few hundred still alive to prison camps where they died of disease and despair.
 Truganini (pictured), the last full-blooded Tasmanian, died in 1876.

 There were 6,000 Tasmanians.
 They had lived in Tasmania for 30,000 years.
 They were hunter-gatherers, each band with its own lands which it hunted and maintained with controlled burnings.

 In 1803 Whites began to arrive.

 On paper Tasmanians had the full and equal protection of British law.
 In practice, though, even when the government knew of “murders and abominable cruelties” committed by whites against Tasmanians it did nothing.

 Despite killings, there was an uneasy peace of sorts.
 Whites lived along the coast.
 Most of the good hunting lands were still under Tasmanian control.